magento/devdocs/guides/v2.1/install-gde/trouble/tshoot_install_depend.md

 ### Suggestion

-<a href="{{ page.baseurl }}/install-gde/install/prepare-install.html">Run composer install</a> from both of the preceding directories and try the installation again.
+[Run composer install]({{ page.baseurl }}/install-gde/install/prepare-install.html) from both of the preceding directories and try the installation again.